rnag/dataclass-wizard/docs/overview.rst

   - ``time`` (`docs <https://docs.python.org/3/library/datetime.html#datetime.time>`_)
   - ``timedelta`` (`docs <https://docs.python.org/3/library/datetime.html#datetime.timedelta>`_)

-- **Nested Dataclasses**:

-  - Nested dataclasses are supported, which allows de/serialization of nested structures.
+- **Nested Dataclasses**: Nested dataclasses are supported, allowing you to serialize and deserialize nested data structures.

 Starting with **v0.34.0**, recursive and self-referential dataclasses are supported out of the box when the ``v1`` option is enabled in the ``Meta`` setting (i.e., ``v1 = True``).
-This eliminates the need for custom settings such as ``recursive_classes``, enabling the use of additional types that were previously unsupported in the ``v0.x`` series.
+This removes the need for custom settings like ``recursive_classes`` and expands type support beyond what is available in ``v0.x``.

-For more advanced functionality and extended type support, enabling ``v1`` is recommended as it is the foundation for the upcoming major release.
+For more advanced functionality and additional types, enabling ``v1`` is recommended.
+It forms the basis for more complex cases and will evolve into the standard model for Dataclass Wizard.

 For more info, see the `Field Guide to V1 Opt-in <https://github.com/rnag/dataclass-wizard/wiki/Field-Guide-to-V1-Opt%E2%80%90in>`_.

 Special Cases
 -------------